ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

 The i-th element of `PAVerifyStartResp.payloads` corresponds to the i-th element of `PAVerifyStartReq.payloads`.
-The boolean `resend_shares` is set to `true` if the helper wants the leader to retransmit its shares in the last step of the input-validation protocol.
+The boolean `resend_shares` is set to `true` if the helper wants the leader to retransmit *all* of the helper shares in the last step of the input-validation protocol.
 This allows the helper to implement the protocol statelessly, if desired.

 ### Verify Finish